tkeer/flattable/readme.md

 Learn with examples
 -------

-It is easier to explain with the help of examples.
+It is easier to explain it with the help of examples.
 For more detailed examples, please review the [tests](https://github.com/tkeer/flattable/tree/master/tests)

 ***Example DB structure***